 Magna-Tiles Magnetic Blocks

 - Relatively expensive per piece (but pieces are considerably larger than most)

 My husband and I have had fun playing with these blocks with our children (and I may or may not have been caught playing with them by myself!).
-Some brands of magnetic blocks have lower quality magnets that don’t work well, but the IMDEN brand doesn’t disappoint.
+Some brands of magnetic blocks have lower quality magnets that don’t work well, but the Magna-Tiles brand doesn’t disappoint.
 The price per piece is more expensive than most others on this list.
-However, because the pieces are large, you don’t need as many.
+However, the quality is considerably better than most others.